How Are Rideshare Drivers Banned?

 • Frequently canceling rides when driving

-• Having another person in the vehicle when driving for Uber or Lyft
+• Having another person in the vehicle when driving for Rideshare or Lyft

 • Any other instance of unsafe or reckless driving

-Uber’s policy on driver deactivation states that any driver who breaks the Uber code of conduct could receive a permanent or temporary banishment.
-Uber can ban a driver for offenses such as breaking a traffic law, having drugs, alcohol, or a firearm in the vehicle, or even getting a too-low star rating.
+The Rideshare’s policy on driver deactivation states that any driver who breaks the Rideshare code of conduct could receive a permanent or temporary banishment.
+Rideshare can ban a driver for offenses such as breaking a traffic law, having drugs, alcohol, or a firearm in the vehicle, or even getting a too-low star rating.

-If a passenger complains about a driver, Uber can also investigate the complaint and subsequently ban him or her.
-In situations involving a safety violation, it is not likely that Uber will reactivate the driver’s account.
+If a passenger complains about a driver, Rideshare can also investigate the complaint and subsequently ban him or her.
+In situations involving a safety violation, it is not likely that Rideshare will reactivate the driver’s account.

 Lyft’s Strict Banning Guidelines